woodstockcs/labs/mario-python/README.md

 * letters or words?
 * no input at all, when you only hit Enter?

-Now make sure to test inputting different heights as well!
 Once your pyramid matches the spec above, you are done!
 Congratulations!